 Medicine balls provide another unstable surface for you to work on.
 Performing planks on the medicine ball is a fast track to a strong, stable shoulder and a tight core.

-It’s important to have a strong full plank in order to get to the medicine ball.
+You need a strong full plank to get to the medicine ball.

 How To Do